Artist Statement Editing Services

 Whether to go to art school is a tough decision, there so many factors to be considered.
 This video discusses whether art school is the right fit for you, and what are the most important considerations.
 Explained are the primary advantages are of attending art school, as well as the many challenges that come with […]

-Tips for Going to National Portfolio Day
+National Portfolio Day Tips

 Art Major in College vs. Art School